odoo/documentation/purchase/purchases/rfq/reception.rst

     lots or serial numbers to record the quantity received.

-When you validate the reception, if you have received less products than the initial demand, Odoo will ask youthe permission to create a backorder.
+When you validate the reception, if you have received less products than the initial demand, Twenty20 will ask youthe permission to create a backorder.

 .. image:: media/reception06.png
     :align: center

 If you plan to receive the remaining product in the future, select **Create Backorder**.
-Odoo will create a new documents for the awaiting products.
+Twenty20 will create a new documents for the awaiting products.
 If you choose **No Backorder**, the order is considered as fulfilled.